a-Little-Design/stone-plus-iconpack/README.md

 	Copyright © 2023 Little Design

-	Licensed under the CreativeCommons Attribution-ShareAlike
+	Licensed under the CreativeCommons Attribution-NonCommercial-ShareAlike 4.0
-	4.0 International License.
+	International (CC BY-NC-SA 4.0) License.
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 	   https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
            https://creativecommons.org/licenses/by-nc-sa/4.0/